GregoryLand/VimOC/README.md

 This is a port of VimCC to OpenOS for OpenComputers.

 ## Installation
-This may be added to OPPM later. for now, download the files manually.
+This may be added to OPPM later.
+For now, download the files manually.

 # VimCC
 Dissatisfied with the existing editor in ComputerCraft (seriously, try using it